brenoroosevelt/flex-fqcn-finder/README.md

 ## Requirements

-This package supports the following versions of PHP:
+The following versions of PHP are supported:

 * PHP 7.0
 * PHP 7.1